Go Back Up

 What are popular types of employee benefits?

 Popular benefits in the U.S. vary depending on employee makeup, industry type, and other factors.
-But checking out a list of common benefits most companies offer is a good start.
+But a good start is to check out a list of common employee benefits that most companies offer.

 How to manage your employee benefits effectively